2 Peter 3:1

 (b) Be on your guard.
 Watch what you hear or read.
 Listen to unstable teachers and you may become unstable yourself.

 (c) Unprincipled or unstable teachers are those who distort the teachings of the New Testament (see previous verse).

 (d) Fall from your own steadfastness.
 Listening to false teachers who mishandle the gospel of grace can leave you feeling anxious and insecure.
 So don’t listen to them, but grow in the grace and knowledge of Jesus instead (see next verse).

 Further reading: “Can you fall from your secure position?”

 but grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To Him be the glory, both now and to the day of eternity.
 Amen.

-Believers who have a little understanding of God’s grace remain immature and susceptible to bad teaching (2 Pet.
+Believers who have little understanding of God’s grace remain immature and susceptible to bad teaching (2 Pet.
 2:14).
-The remedy is not to run after the latest teaching.
-The remedy is to crave the pure milk of the word so that you may grow (1 Pet.
+The remedy is not to run after the latest teaching, but to crave the pure milk of the word so that you may grow (1 Pet.
 2:2).
 Jesus is the Living Word and the Bread of Life, and the more we feed on him the more we grow.

 (b) Grace; see entry for 1 Pet.
 5:5.

 (c) Savior Jesus.
-Peter ends his epistle the way he started it, by declaring that Jesus is equal with God (1 Pet.
+Peter ends his epistle the way he started it, by declaring that Jesus is equal with God (see entry for 2 Pet.
 1:1).
 Jesus is the Savior and God is our Savior (Jude 1:25).
 Truly the Father and the Son are One (John 10:30).

 (d) Glory; see entry for 2 Pet.
 1:3.